rosmiajose/suncubes-coord-transform/README.md

 gravity_transform stop     # Stop the module
 gravity_transform status   # Show module info
 ```
+**Note:** The module logs at 1 Hz.
+To stop it, type `gravity_transform stop` at the pxh> prompt (the command will execute even if log output is visible), or press Ctrl+C to exit PX4 entirely.

 **Expected output (vehicle level, 1 Hz logging):**
 ```